04 April 2026

 Prayer of the Faithful

-R: For healing: that God may heal the sick, give hope to those preparing for surgery, comfort the parents of sick children, and strengthen all who care for the sick, we pray to the Lord…
+R: For the sick: that God may heal the sick, give strength to those facing an extended recovery, and deliver the human family from the coronavirus, we pray to the Lord

 A: Amen.